-There’s no doubt a height adjustable desk is a great way of gaining additional movement and keeping your body active.
-However a treadmill desk like the LifeSpan TR 1200-DT takes activity to the next level as movement is continuos.
+There's no doubt a height adjustable desk is a great way of gaining additional movement and keeping your body active.
+However a treadmill desk like the LifeSpan TR800-DT or TR 1200-DT takes activity to the next level as movement is continuous.

 What sort of users is this desk suitable for?

 The LifeSpan range has been designed for pretty much anyone between 4 feet 10 inches and 6 feet 8 inches in height.
 This means it will fit the vast majority of adult users.
 The only other constraint is a body weight of 350lbs maximum.

 So if you are in reasonable shape and like the idea of a more active work style there's a good chance it will be suitable for you.